dkonis/THMBot/README.md

 ## Features

 - ReCapcha bypass.
-- Setup Script that creates a scheduled task and an account configuration.
+- Setup Script that creates a scheduled task and an account configuration.<br />
 - Support for Windows (support for Linux coming soon).